-Parents/guardians are requested to call the school when their student will be absent.
+Parents are requested to call the school when their student will be absent.
 If no call is received, the school will attempt to call the parents/guardians of the absent student.
-If no contact is made between the home and the school during the absence, the student is expected to bring a note to school the first day back signed by the parent/guardian and explaining the reason for the absence.
+If no contact is made between the home and the school during the absence, the student will be considered truant.
+Parents/guardians must contact the school within 24 hours to clarify an absence that has been recorded as a truancy.